Wingéd Creature

 And then my veins were pumped with liquid gold.

-By our moment, or reject the woman charmed.
+By this moment.
+I was the woman charmed.

-But once I found my wings, my muscle flexed.
+But once I found my wings, my pinions flexed.

 You stooped to catch your love.
-I stood transformed.
+I flew transformed.

 Copyright © 2003 by Joyce Wilson.